Apollo013/AngularJS_WebApi2_UIGrid/README.md

 Another small app containing an AngularJS web client that accesses resources through a Web Api 2 service.
 This app demonstrates a host of features listed below.
 Hosted on Azure. [http://angularuigrid.azurewebsites.net](angularuigrid.azurewebsites.net)

+Before you start, you will need to specify a database connection in your Web.config file.

 #####FRAMEWORKS / PLUGINS / Languages